The Fires Project is a series of short documentary videos depicting the intersection of people and chemical weapons.

 On 16 March 1988, during the last days of the Iran-Iraq war (1980-1988), Iraqi forces attacked the town of Halabja after it had fallen to the Iranian army and Kurdish guerrillas.
 Sources mention the use of multiple chemical agents, including mustard gas and nerve agents.

-Many died later of cancer and other illnesses which affected the population in the aftermath of the attack.
+Many victims also died later of cancer and other illnesses which affected the population in the aftermath of the attack.
 Many still suffer the physical and psychological consequences.
 Several victims were sent abroad to receive treatment.
-Kayvan was in a small group of patients who went to Austria.
-Doctors did not know that their patients were casualties of a chemical attack and did not know how to treat the victims.

 A Teacher’s Mission